 Save on scouring pads by keeping old toothbrushes.
 They're great for cleaning tiles, cleaning the sink and cleaning your razor.

 60. Plastic bags

 Use unwanted carrier bags instead of bin bags to line smaller garbage bins inside the house.

 Deter garden pests, feed your chickens, boil them in your coffee — there are several reasons why the eggshell should stay out of the trash bin.
 Learn more.

-19. Cardboard boxes
+62. Cardboard boxes

+Seasonal clothes are another one of those things to never throw away.
 Minimize closet clutter by storing seasonal clothes inside old cardboard boxes.

-20. Small bits of used soap
+63. Small bits of used soap